 - They’re available on many regular and high speed services but not for journeys entirely within the London Travelcard area, or from certain other stations close to London

-- Prior to the departure of the first booked train the date and/or time of an Advance Ticket can be changed at any National Rail ticket office – you will have to pay any difference between the price paid and the price of the next suitable fare for your journey.
-There is normally a £10 fee to change Advance Tickets however Southeastern waive this fee for Advance Tickets between London terminals or Gatwick Airport and Southeastern destinations
+- You can change your Advance Ticket at any National Rail ticket office and you’ll have to pay any difference between the price paid and the price of the next suitable fare for your journey.

 - Advance tickets are non-refundable